 Grommets are small plastic or silicone tubes designed to allow air to enter the middle ear.
-They have a tiny central hole that is 1.14mm in size.
-It may also allow the entry of water into the middle ear, which may result in the development of an infection.
+They have a tiny central hole that is around 1mm in size.
+This hole may also allow the entry of water into the middle ear, which may result in the development of an infection.

 A simple way to protect the ear from bath water is to smear some cotton wool with Vaseline and position this over the entrance to the ear canal during a bath.
 An alternative option is to use earplugs to protect the ear from the entry of water.